siefkenj/IBLODEs/book/typst/modules/module10.typ

 #label_module(<mod:higher_order>)

 In this module you will learn
-- How to use transform a higher order differential equation into a first order system of differential equations
+- How to transform a higher order differential equation into a system of first order differential equations.
-- How to analyze the stability of a higher order differential equation using eigenvalues and eigenvectors
+- How to analyze the stability of a higher order differential equation using eigenvalues and eigenvectors.
-- How to approximate solutions to higher order differential equations using numerical methods
+- How to approximate solutions to higher order differential equations.

-== Order of a differential equation
+== Order of a Differential Equation

 #show_def("orderdiffeq")